magneticio/vamp/docs/content/about-vamp/what-is-vamp.md

 ---
-title: Documentation
+title: What is Vamp?
 type: documentation
+weight: 10
 url: /documentation
+menu:
+  main:
+    parent: about-vamp
 ---

-# What is Vamp ?
+# What is Vamp?

 Vamp, the _Very Awesome Microservices Platform_, is aimed at anyone who wants to adopt a microservices model for developing their online services, with some awesome features thrown in for free.